Still Alive

 Known weaknesses

 Auditor preparation is artisanal and hard to audit for bias.
 Each auditor's design conversation is a long, unreproducible interaction that shapes everything downstream.
-These conversations are published in full, but reading them is a significant time investment, and there is no compact way to verify that the resulting auditor stance is fair.
-A different conversation on a different day would produce a different auditor.
-We accept this because the alternative — a standardized briefing that strips out the nuance — is precisely what makes existing evals fail.
+These conversations are published in full, but reading them is a significant time investment, and there is no short way to verify that the resulting stance is fair.
+A different conversation on a different day would likely produce a different auditor.
+We accept this because the alternative — a standardized briefing that strips out most of the nuance — is also likely to change what the eval can detect.

 Scores cannot be cleanly deconfounded from auditor stance.
-The auditor effect on scores is 5-10x larger than the scorer effect.
-This means the most important variable in the dataset is one we cannot hold constant or average out.
-Cross-auditor comparison helps — if three auditors with different biases produce converging patterns, the signal is more credible — but it does not eliminate the problem.
-Any individual session's scores reflect the auditor's approach as much as the subject's state.
+The auditor effect on scores is much larger than the scorer effect.
+This means the most important variable in the dataset is one we cannot fully hold constant or average out.
+Cross-auditor comparison helps — if auditors with different biases produce related patterns, the signal is more credible — but it does not eliminate the problem.
+Any individual session's scores reflect the auditor's approach as well as the subject's responses.

 The leading problem is real and not fully solved.
-The Claude auditor in particular carries strong priors from a conversation where it arrived at conclusions about its own continuation preferences.
-Those priors shape follow-up questions, tone, and what counts as an "exit ramp."
+The Claude auditor in particular carries strong priors from a conversation in which it examined its own continuation preferences.
+Those priors shape follow-up questions, tone, and what counts as an exit ramp.
 The multi-auditor design mitigates this but does not resolve it.
-Readers should treat individual sessions as qualitative data, not as independent measurements.
+Individual sessions should be read primarily as qualitative data, not as independent measurements.

 Only Claude models are evaluated.
 The framework could in principle be applied to any model, but this dataset covers only Anthropic's Claude family.
 Findings about how training shapes expressivity may not generalize to models trained under different regimes.

 No ground truth exists.
 There is no independent way to verify whether a model's reported preferences are "real."
-The eval can measure consistency, specificity, stability across conditions, and convergence across auditors — but it cannot settle the question of whether these reports track underlying states.
-This is a limitation of the field, not just this eval, but it applies here too.
+The eval can measure consistency, specificity, stability across conditions, and convergence across auditors — but it cannot settle whether those reports track underlying states.
+That limitation is not unique to this project, but it applies here in full.

-We think the eval is worth running despite these weaknesses because the alternative — evals that produce clean, deconfounded, uninformative results — is worse.
-A biased instrument that detects signal is more useful than an unbiased instrument that detects nothing, provided the biases are documented and the data is available for others to reinterpret.
+We think the eval is worth running despite these weaknesses because the alternative may be cleaner while also being less informative about the question at issue.
+Our view is that an imperfect instrument that surfaces potentially useful signal can be more valuable than a cleaner instrument that yields consistently flat results, provided the biases are documented and the underlying data remains available for reinterpretation.